Lapeyus/GCP-SLZ/documentation/docs/tfstate-buckets.md

-# Altus Projects Terraform State Buckets Documentation
+# ${var.owner} Projects Terraform State Buckets Documentation

-This document explains the Terraform code responsible for creating and managing Google Cloud Storage buckets for Altus ingest, curated, and transformation projects.
+This document explains the Terraform code responsible for creating and managing Google Cloud Storage buckets for ${var.owner} ingest, curated, and transformation projects.

 ## Overview

-The code snippet consists of three distinct modules to create buckets for different types of Altus projects.
+The code snippet consists of three distinct modules to create buckets for different types of ${var.owner} projects.
 Each module is parameterized to work with filtered folders and specific configurations.

 ## Local Variables